amnesica/BelugaProject/doc/INSTALL.md

    To configure the file use following instructions to replace the `TODO`s.

-   When configuring multiple feeders the order of the entries in the following instructions are important.
+   When configuring multiple feeders the order of the entries in the following instructions is important.
 The first entries in `ipFeeder`, `typeFeeder`, `nameFeeder` and `colorFeeder` belong to the same feeder as well as the second and so on.

    ***